‘Sonhos’ are one of Madeira’s Carnival typical sweets. “Sonhos”also means dreams in Portuguese, so you can get an idea of what it tastes like…

 1 teaspoon baking tea

-In a saucepan pour the milk, salt, sugar, lemon peels, cinnamon and bring to a boil.
+In a saucepan pour the milk, water, salt, sugar, lemon peels, cinnamon and bring to a boil.
 At the end add the butter.

 Then add in the flour (sifted) with the baking powder, mix well and set aside.